graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 The expected output should contain:
 ```
-hello from RUST
+5 + 7 = 12
 ```

 ## Conclusion

 By following this guide, you have learned how to:
-* Compile RUST code to a WebAssembly module and export RUST functions as WebAssembly exports.
+* Compile Rust code to a WebAssembly module and export Rust functions as WebAssembly exports.
 * Load WebAssembly modules in Java using GraalWasm.
-* Call functions exported from RUST in your Java application.
+* Call functions exported from Rust in your Java application.

 ### Learn More